follow

 HIGHLIGHTS: long trestle bridge, the trail follows beautiful Mill Creek which is full of waterfalls, easy access to old mine entrance (very short spur to right at 1.5 miles in), the trail ends at Hawks Nest Lake with access to jetboat rides, additional trails, and Hawks Nest aerial tram which takes you up the mountain to Hawks Nest State Park Lodge.

 TRAILHEAD: Take US 19 5.3 miles to the intersection with US 60.
 Turn left (west) and drive 6.3 miles to Ansted, WV.
-Turn right on Ansted Bank Road (near Walgreens).
+Turn right on Ansted Bank Road.
 Turn left on Hawks Nest Road.
 This road goes under US 60 and leads to the trailhead.
+There is wayfinding signage starting on Rt.
+60.

 The bolder obstructing the old railway line - and the staircase built around it - on the Rend Trail.